VolodymyrSSS/REACT-training/my-blog-posts/README.md

 ## `npm i react-router-dom@6` to install(upgrade from v5) Router of the version like 6.18.0

 ## `npm i date-fns -S` to save in prod a Date lib

+## `npm i axios` to install axios and to read with documentation on this https://www.npmjs.com/package/axios